sergeynordicresults/sergeynordicresults.github.io/universe.md

 <pre translate=yes>
 We are like hexagons that appear on a mercury when it is heated

-1. Low temperature - no cells, LOW ENTROPY
+1. (LOW ENTROPY) Low temperature - no cells
-2. Mercury is heated - hexagonal cells appear (this allows heat/entropy to pass through to the outer world easier?), HIGH ENTROPY
+2. (HIGH ENTROPY) Mercury is heated - hexagonal cells appear (this allows heat/entropy to pass through to the outer world easier?)
-3. Heated more - no cells, LOW ENTROPY again
+3. (LOW ENTROPY again) Heated more - no cells

 https://bartoszmilewski.com/2018/03/28/life-and-thermal-death-in-the-universe/
 </pre>